Medically reviewed by Drugs.com. Last updated on May 31, 2023.

 - Allergies.
 Allergies to pet dander, molds, dust and pollen can cause a sore throat.
 The problem may be complicated by postnasal drip, which can irritate and inflame the throat.

 - Dryness.
-Dry indoor air, especially when buildings are heated, can make your throat feel rough and scratchy, particularly in the morning when you wake up.
+Dry indoor air can make your throat feel rough and scratchy.
 Breathing through your mouth — often because of chronic nasal congestion — also can cause a dry, sore throat.

 - Irritants.
-Outdoor air pollution can cause ongoing throat irritation.
-Indoor pollution — tobacco smoke or chemicals — also can cause a chronic sore throat.
+Outdoor air pollution and indoor pollution such as tobacco smoke or chemicals can cause a chronic sore throat.
 Chewing tobacco, drinking alcohol and eating spicy foods also can irritate your throat.

 - Muscle strain.
-You can strain muscles in your throat by yelling, such as at a sporting event; talking loudly; or talking for long periods without rest.
+You can strain muscles in your throat by yelling, talking loudly or talking for long periods without rest.

 - Tumors.
 Cancerous tumors of the throat, tongue or voice box (larynx) can cause a sore throat.
 Other signs or symptoms may include hoarseness, difficulty swallowing, noisy breathing, a lump in the neck, and blood in saliva or phlegm.

-Rarely, an infected area of tissue (abscess) in the throat causes a sore throat.
-Another rare cause of a sore throat is a condition that occurs when the small cartilage "lid" that covers the windpipe swells, blocking airflow (epiglottitis).
-Both causes can block the airway, creating a medical emergency.
+Rarely, an infected area of tissue (abscess) in the throat or swelling of the small cartilage "lid" that covers the windpipe (epiglottitis) can cause a sore throat.
+Both can block the airway, creating a medical emergency.

 Although anyone can get a sore throat, some factors make you more susceptible, including:

 - Age.
 Children and teens are most likely to develop sore throats.
-Children are also more likely to have strep throat, the most common bacterial infection associated with a sore throat.
+Children ages 3 to 15 are also more likely to have strep throat, the most common bacterial infection associated with a sore throat.